Joshardals/Sunnyside-Agency-Landing-Page-Josh/README.md

 ### Continued development

 What next after this project?
-I will like to continue focusing on building more web apps with Next JS or React JS and also how to interact with third party web api as well.
+I will like to continue focusing on building more web apps with Next JS/React JS and also master working with third party api as well.

 ## Author